 Section 2.
 Commission funds may be expended by the Commission in accordance with the procedures established by law for the expenditure of funds by Minnesota Statutory Cities.
 Orders, checks and drafts must be signed by any two of the officers.
 Other legal instruments shall be executed with authority of the Commission, by the Chair and treasurer.
 Contracts shall be let and purchases made in accordance with the procedures established by law for Minnesota Statutory Cities.

 Section 3.
-The financial contributions of the Members in support of the Commission shall be of two types: (1) each Member shall be responsible for its share of the debt service payments on the Commission’s Bonds (but only from the Member’s franchise fees), which share shall be in the same proportion as the Member’s franchise fees for the immediately preceding calendar year were to the total franchise fees receivable by the Commission for that calendar year (the “Debt Service Share”); and (2) each member shall be responsible for its share of the operating and capital costs of the Commission (not including any part of the debt service on the Commission’s Bonds), which share shall be in direct proportion to the percent of annual subscriber revenues of each Member to the total annual revenues of the system multiplied by the Commission’s annual budget (the “Operating Cost Share”).
+The financial contributions of the Members in support of the Commission shall be of two types: (1) each Member shall be responsible for its share of the debt service payments on the Commission’s Bonds (but only from the Member’s franchise fees and/or PEG fees), which share shall be in the same proportion as the Member’s franchise fees for the immediately preceding calendar year were to the total franchise fees receivable by the Commission for that calendar year (the “Debt Service Share”); and (2) each member shall be responsible for its share of the operating and capital costs of the Commission (not including any part of the debt service on the Commission’s Bonds), which share shall be in direct proportion to the percent of annual subscriber revenues of each Member to the total annual revenues of the system multiplied by the Commission’s annual budget (the “Operating Cost Share”).
 The annual budget shall establish the contribution of each Member for its Operating Cost Share for the ensuing year.
 Each Member shall cause its franchise fees to be paid directly to the Commission, and the Commission shall deduct from each Member’s quarterly payment of franchise fees, before application to any other purpose, one-fourth of the Member’s Debt Service Share for that calendar year.
 If any Member’s quarterly payment of franchise fees is not sufficient to pay its quarterly Debt Service Share, the deficiency will continue to be an obligation of the Member and will be deducted from the next payment or payments of the Member’s franchise fees until the deficiency has been restored.
 After provision is made for payment of the Debt Service Share, the remaining franchise fees shall be applied as a credit against each Member’s Operating Cost Share owed the Commission, with any excess being remitted to the Member by the Commission and any shortfall being payable to the Commission by the Member.
 The remainder of any franchise fee remitted back to the Member by the Commission shall be used for citizen communications-related expenses.
 Each Member acknowledges that its Debt Service Share of the franchise fee collections will be irrevocably pledged by the Commission as security for the Commission’s Bonds.

 Section 5.
-A proposed budget for the operation of the Commission, including the Community Media Center, for each calendar year shall be formulated by the Executive Director under the direction of the Operations Committee and submitted to the Commission on or before July 1 of each year.
+A proposed budget for the operation of the Commission for each calendar year shall be formulated by the Executive Director under the direction of the Operations Committee and submitted to the Commission on or before July 1 of each year.
 The Commission shall submit the proposed budget to the Members on or before August 1 of each year.
 Such budget shall be deemed approved by a Member unless, prior to October 15 preceding the effective date of the proposed budget, the Member gives notice in writing to the Commission that it is withdrawing from the Commission, subject to Article XII, Section 2 of this agreement.
 Final action adopting a budget for the ensuing calendar year shall be taken by the Commission on or before November 1 of each year.

 Section 6.
 Any Member may inspect and copy the Commission books and records at any and all reasonable times.
 All books and records shall be kept in accordance with normal and accepted accounting procedures and principles used by Minnesota Statutory Cities.